exonum/exonum-doc/src/get-started/test-service.md

 ### API Wrapper

-The testkit allows to access service endpoints with the help of the [`TestKitApi`][TestKitApi] struct.
-However, calls to `TestKitApi` may be overly verbose and prone to errors for practical purposes, as the struct does not know type signatures of the endpoints of a specific service.
-To improve usability let’s create a *wrapper* around `TestKitApi` with the wrapper’s methods corresponding to service endpoints:
+The testkit allows accessing service endpoints with the help of the [`TestKitApi`][TestKitApi] struct.
+However, calls to `TestKitApi` may be overly verbose and prone to errors for practical purposes, as the struct does not know the type signatures of the endpoints of a specific service.
+To improve usability, let’s create a *wrapper* around `TestKitApi` with the wrapper’s methods corresponding to service endpoints: